Paolo97Gll/Raytracer.jl/docs/src/index.md

 cd Raytracer.jl
 ```

-Then, open julia REPL and type the following commands to update your environment:
+Then, open the julia REPL and type the following commands to instantiate the environment:

 ```julia
 import Pkg